HOW TO SPEND 2 DAYS IN ISTANBUL

 Taksim is the heart of modern Istanbul and probably best known at the moment for the place where the demonstrations against the current president, Erdogan, started, but it is generally known as a place for political protests.

 However, it is also where all the fancier restaurants, shops, and hotels are, but apart from that, there are not that many interesting sights or attractions.
-It is not really a must-see place with only 2 days in the city in terms of attractions, but due to the importance of the place, I have still added it on this 2-day Istanbul itinerary.
+It is not really a must-see place with only 2 days in the city in terms of attractions, but due to the importance of the place, I have still added it on this 2 days in Istanbul itinerary.

 From there, you can either take the tram back to Beyouglu and end your day there or you can take the underground and go back to Gelata Bridge, and then either walk back to Sultanahmad or end your day at the Bosperus.